 Newark & Sherwood District Council

-Newark and Sherwood District Council switches to Tiger 2020 to help drive service improvement and cost reduction
+Newark and Sherwood District Council switch to Tiger 2020 to drive service improvement and cost reduction

 NEC VoIP roll out, combined with call management and reporting, helps Council to analyse and improve call handling for new contact centre and services.